massgov/mayflower-patternlab/styleguide/source/_patterns/04-templates/two-column.md

 ### Description
-This is a Base Template with a two columns of content using a Right Rail.
+This is a Base Template with two columns of content using a Right Rail.

 ### Status
 * Stable as of 1.0.0